lowsound42/blog/content/posts/max.md

 ![Max and Ali.](https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxandali.jpg)

-I spent a lot of time reading back then and Max would be laying down near me.
+I spent a lot of time reading back then with Max laying down near me.
 One time I was reading "Snow Crash" by Neal Stephenson.
 I still remember this because as I flipped through the book, Max would sit up and bite the bottoms of the turning pages and leave little puncture marks in them.
 I have re-read Snow Crash a couple of times over the years and when I see those little bite marks I think of Max and those weekends reading with him by my side.
 Sometimes I pick it up just to look at the little holes he left behind.

 We lived there for quite a while actually, almost 4 years.
 Eventually Ali moved out of the city and so Max and I lived alone in that place for a bit.
 Then we moved to one of those horrific, tiny, bachelor apartments near Cityplace.
 I just needed a place to be and it worked for us at the time.
 There was a bathroom, a kitchen, and my bed.
 Truthfully it was probably not as bad as I'm making it out to be, but also truthfully, that is literally what it was like.

 I used to bike a lot back then and it was around this time that my friend Udai and I started planning a huge bike trip.
 I'll write about it in another post, but for now I'll say that I was planning a lot of my life around this ride.
-My lease ended at the Cityplace place, and I found an apartment in St. Jamestown that I'd be able to rent on a month-to-month basis, giving me the flexibility to leave when I needed.
+My lease ended at the Cityplace place, and I found an apartment in St. James Town that I'd be able to rent on a month-to-month basis, giving me the flexibility to leave when I needed.

 ![Max imprisoned by his love for cycling.](https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxbike.jpg)